UtahRETC/JavaProgrammer1Class2017/modules/review_02/review_02_homework.md

 where a number starts and end.

-#### 10. Calculator with error handling and quit
+#### 10. Calculator with error handling, quit, and more operators

 Let's make the previous Calculator program a little more user friendly.
-We're going to make two changes:
+We're going to make the following changes:

 - When a user uses an unsupported operator (like `%`), let's given them a helpful message telling them.